drolsonmi/math2040/Lectures/2040_19_ChiSquared.md

 * Fail to reject H0
 * Therefore the distribution appears to agree with the advertisement

+## Conditions for the Chi-square Test
+* __Independence__.
+Each case that contributes a count to the table must be independent of all the other cases in the table.
+* __Sample size / distribution__.
+Each particular scenario (in other words, each cell count) must have at least 5 expected cases.

 ### Which distribution?
 Let's look again at some house square footages from our Duke Forest dataset:
 <pre>